 Trade with the Commonwealth

 Exports to the other 50 or so Commonwealth nations were 9% of the total in 2015.

 Hard Brexit.
 Soft Brexit.
 There are lots of ways we could leave the European Union.
 Find out what each type of Brexit actually means.

 We've factchecked claims from UKIP's 2017 election manifesto.

 The World Trade Organisation, or WTO, comes up again and again in the Brexit debate.
 Here’s our quick, expert guide to what it does.

 Will a hard Brexit cost £100 billion?

 The most recent figures can’t tell us how much of an impact Brexit has had on the Office for Budget Responsibility's forecast for public sector debt.
-In November 2016 the OBR said that voting to leave the EU would add £15.2 billion to the debt by 2020/21.

 The Conservative manifesto on the single market